Skip to main content

 ttmTime to maturity, in seconds (the curve's x-axis)

-The curve enforces that the lend rate is strictly higher than the exit rate at every point.
+The curve enforces that the lend rate is at or above the exit rate at every point.
+Equal rates (a zero spread) are allowed; the curve only reverts with CrossedCurve when sellRate exceeds buyRate.

 The curve is managed via two functions: